buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialThermal.md

 # Pset_MaterialThermal

-A set of thermal material properties.
+A set of thermal material properties.<!-- end of definition -->

 ## Comments